sohelranalive/neocortexapi-CodeHive/README.md

 In the training and learning phase HTM model enabling it to learn the temporal patterns and relationships in the sequences.
 Each sequence is processed step by step with the model constructing a representation of the data’s normal structure.
 The training phase emphasized on originating robust memory connections that capture the essence of normal behaviour.

+Then it goes for testing data which includes anomalies, and is passed to the trained HTM model for prediction.
+The model is predicted the value depends on the pattern it learns from the training process.
+Then the predicted value is compared with the actual value.
+If the deviation exceeds a predefined tolerance the value is flagged as an anomaly.